Brugman/overwatch-counters/README.md

 ![demo](/demo.gif)

+## Overwatch 2

+With the launch of the Overwatch 2 beta I'll be trying to making this app display different datasets, so we can set OW2 counters independant of OW1.

 ## Use your own counter data

 Tried the hosted version?
 Don't agree with our counter data?
 Want to use your own?
 Let's do it.